 I’m a bit of an accidental entrepreneur–out of adversity I founded Urban Mapping, which went through several distinct phases: first the Panamap, a physical map with a unique printing technology, then data licensing of neighborhood boundaries and aggregated public transit data and finally a web-based mapping platform with integrated data serving enterprise customers.

 In September 2016 I left Thasos to further explore interest in derivative uses of data, generally falling into the domain of an emergent “data supply chain.”
-I have endured many an odd look when saying “one person’s metadata is another’s data” around 2009.
+I have endured many an odd look when saying “one person’s metadata is another’s data” beginning circa 2009.
 Thankfully the comment is now more often greeted with a smile or laugh.

 More about my background is on LinkedIn and I occasionally blog on themes relating to data, the whimsical and occasional adventure travel at Post-employment.com.
-I has an MBA from Babson College, BA from McGill University and attended high school in Ireland and France.
+I have an MBA from Babson College, BA from McGill University and attended high school in Ireland and France.
 Currently living in Brooklyn, NY.